hmlongco/Factory/Sources/Factory/Factory.docc/Advanced/Modules.md

 ## Mix and Match

-In a real world application with multiple modules providing varying sets of features and services, one would probably use all of the techniques mentioned here.
+In a real world application where multiple modules provide varying sets of features and services, one would probably use all of the techniques mentioned here.

-Some modules would benefit from the cross-module wiring approach, while many service modules and adaptors could simply provide the public protocols and the internal implementations as shown above in the first and last examples.
+Some modules benefit from the cross-module wiring approach, while other service modules and adaptors can simply provide the public protocols and internal implementations as shown above in the first and last examples.